Wearing colorful socks is something a lot of guys avoid. After all, the general rule of thumb for men's dress socks is an easy one:

 The color of your sock should match the color of your trousers.

 That means wearing black dress socks with black trousers, dark gray dress socks with charcoal trousers, blue socks with blue jeans, and so on.

 Yeah, it's a good rule that keeps most men looking sharp and will always be appropriate for business settings — but for adventurous dressers, it gets dull after a while.

 So what about mixing it up?

-There’s absolutely a place in men’s style for colored socks that do not match the trousers.It requires a little more care, because it’s not a simple, neutral choice, but if you take that care it can look great.
+There's absolutely a place in men's style for colorful socks.
+Sure, they require a little more care because it's not a simple, neutral choice – but if you know what you're doing, it can look great.

-“Bright” socks can mean a lot of things: bold solid colors, classic patterns like argyle and paisley, on up to things that are bordering on novelty items (cartoon characters and so forth).
+Colorful socks can mean a lot of things: bold solid colors, classic patterns like argyle and paisley, up to designs that are bordering on novelty dress socks (cartoon characters, Christmas prints and so forth).

 In general, none of those are going to cut it as part of a serious business outfit or a somber occasion like a funeral.
 These situations are not about you expressing individuality – they are about you showing respect and fitting in.

 Now, there are exceptions to the rule.
 There are some powerful men out there who've worn custom-tailored suits with handmade Italian shoes — and a pair of red or lavender socks.